 All the Italian softball and baseball come together in pain and the thought of comfort to the wife Giovanna, to the family, and the many friends of Enrico, in every part of the world.

-In the meantime, he manages a career that leads him to be the most successful manager in history in Italian club teams, both in the national field (9 Italian Titles and 3 Italian Cups), and in the European field (5 European Cups), coaching Macerata, Caserta, and Bussolengo.
-At the beginning of 2017, Enrico starts to lead the Italian national softball team, a project that he takes in hand with all the passion, energy, and competence that characterize him, shaping with determination a group of exceptional athletes, that, in an impressive progression, brings Italy to win the European Championship and the Olympic Qualifiers in 2019.
+He was the most successful manager in history in Italian club teams, both in the national field (9 Italian Titles and 3 Italian Cups), and in the European field (5 European Cups), coaching Macerata, Caserta, and Bussolengo.
+At the beginning of 2017, Enrico started to lead the Italian national softball team in winning the European Championship and the Olympic Qualifiers in 2019.

 / FIBS pr